Agar Marshmallows (Zefir) with Applesauce, Dipped in Chocolate

 Step 2:

-Soak the agar in water according to the instructions on the package.
-Let it stand as long as necessary.
-Then put it on the fire and bring it almost to a boil.
-It is necessary for the agar to dissolve and that's all.
-Add sugar (475 g) and mix.
-Cook the mass over medium heat, stirring, until the spatula lifted from the syrup pulls the "sugar thread".
-Leave the syrup to cool slightly.
+Soak the agar in the water per the package directions and let it stand as long as needed.
+Then set it over the heat and bring it almost to a boil — just enough for the agar to dissolve.
+Add the 475 g of sugar and stir.
+Cook over medium heat, stirring, until a spatula lifted from the syrup pulls a "sugar thread."
+Set the syrup aside to cool slightly.

 Step 3:

-Add half of the egg white to the applesauce.
-Beat with a mixer until the mixture is clarified.
-Then add the remaining protein and continue whipping.
+Add half the egg white to the applesauce.
+Beat with a mixer until the mixture lightens.
+Then add the rest of the white and keep beating.

 Step 4:

-Beat applesauce with protein until the mass becomes white and more airy.
-While whisking, pour the slightly cooled agar syrup into the mass.
-At this stage, you should already have a baking sheet lined with parchment and a pastry bag.
+Beat the applesauce and egg white until the mixture turns white and fluffy.
+While beating, pour in the slightly cooled agar syrup.
+By this point you should have a parchment-lined baking sheet and a piping bag ready.

 Step 5: